debuggingfuture/byoa/README.md

  ## Contracts

+- Note pre-built contracts are committed to the codebase
+- on changes
  - cd packages/contract
  - forge build
- - ABI at e.g. out/Contract.sol/Contract.json
+ - ABI and binary output at e.g. out/Contract.sol/Contract.json